Apollo, JC Flowers expected to bid for Hartford's Japan unit -sources

 "Any transactions would be evaluated by balancing the sales price and underlying economics with the capital that would be released," the spokesman said in an emailed statement.

-A Deutsche Bank spokeswoman and Apollo spokesman declined to comment.
-A spokesperson for J.C.
-Flowers could not be reached for comment.
+A Deutsche Bank spokeswoman declined to comment.
+Calls and emails to Apollo and J.C.
+Flowers were not immediately returned.

 It could not be determined how much the Japanese business could sell for, but one source estimated that it could be between $750 million to $1 billion.